Refraction is the process by which a ray of light changes speed (refracts) when passing between two different mediums (materials).

 The following video shows a brief introduction to Refraction.

-In a semi-circular block, refraction occurs.
+In a semi-circular block, refraction occurs only once.
 This is because the light entering the curved side of the block enters along the normal, so no refraction occurs.
 Refraction only occurs at the plane glass boundary.

 If we look closely at the transition from air to glass, we can see that the angle of Incidence is less than than the angle of Refraction.